miroslavpejic85/mirotalk-docs/docs/coturn/installation.md

 ## Request SSL Certificate

+Replace `your.domain.name` with your real domain or subdomain name.

 ```bash
 # The certificates can be found in /etc/letsencrypt/live/your.domain.name/
 $ sudo certbot certonly --standalone -d your.domain.name